haskell-github-trust/.github/profile/README.md

 * Transfers a package repository out of this org without permission of the maintainer
 * Or any other similar bad-faith activity

-then that person and the Trust Owner who vouched for them will be publicly blamed.
+then that person and the Trust Owner who vouched for them will be blamed and shamed.

 ## How to add a Trust Owner